 “Ms. Shay?”
 Netty double checks she’s Derek’s mother.

-“Yes, you’re Netty, right?”
+“Yes, well, it’s back to Fabry now.
+You’re Netty, right?”
 Alexis questions shaking my sister’s hand.

 The doors to the lobby open up and I choose to escape.
 I barge in between them and book it for the exit.
 I’m not ready to tell Netty the truth… I will but do I have to on this day?